 - Make sure your content is original.
 Write your own words.
 Take the time to express to customers how your business is different from the competition.

 - Don’t obsess about keywords.
 Google and other search engines emphasize relevancy over keywords.
 You can still use them, but keep in mind that Google looks for similar words and phrases, too.
 If you use WordPress, the Yoast plugin provides checks that help optimize your content.
 It does emphasize keywords, which is helpful if you use Adwords.

 - Don’t be afraid of white space.
 Break up content as much as possible into paragraphs and bullet points.
 Visitors can skim these more easily and decide if they want to dig in to read more.
 You can also insert hyperlinks on your page to minimize the need to scroll around.

 - Update often, including adding new photos and videos.
-While it isn’t entirely clear that Google always ranks the newest content out there higher than the standard stuff from respected experts, fresh material is more likely to be shared on social media.
+While new content won’t necessarily outrank the latest from experts, fresh material is more likely to be shared on social media.
 That will help give your work a bump in search results.